 As mentioned earlier, conventional trailer tongue load must fall between 10-15% of the total trailer weight, or within the limits of the maximum trailer tongue load specified by the trailer manufacturer.
 Excessive trailer tongue load can actually push down the vehicle in back, lifting the front wheels to a point where traction, steering response, and braking are severely reduced.
-Insufficient trailer tongue load can cause instability, which may lead to "tail wagging" or jackknifing.
+Insufficient trailer tongue load or negative load can lift the trailer tongue upwards on the trailer ball causing instability, which may lead to "tail wagging" or jackknifing.